Electric Rate Basics

 Although not yet common in the Northwest, utilities are moving toward a less expensive charge for electricity consumed during off-peak hours.
 For example, between 9 p.m. and 6 a.m. (off-peak hours), the rate per kWh could be 2¢ less than the rate for electricity consumed between 6 a.m. and 9 p.m. (peak hours).
 Such off-peak rates make strategies such as thermal storage and earlier building warm-up more cost effective.

 Demand is the rate of electrical usage in kW measured over increments of time (usually 15 or 30 minutes).
 Demand charges are billed for your peak kW use averaged over these increments of time.
 Each month, when the meter is read, the demand indicator is reset to zero.
 Demand charges in commercial rate schedules vary greatly, from no charge to more than $6 per kW.
-A spike in the electric demand will result in additional costs on the utility bill and, with some utility rate schedules, may impact demand charges year-round.
+A spike in demand will result in additional costs on the utility bill and may impact demand charges year-round.
 To avoid this, it is imperative to understand and minimize demand.

 Off-Peak Demand Rate